microsoft/Mobius/notes/running-mobius-app.md

 `sparkclr-submit.cmd --jars <jar files used for using Hive in Spark> --exe HiveDataFrame.exe C:\Git\Mobius\examples\Sql\HiveDataFrame\bin\Debug`

 Reads data from a csv file, creates a Hive table and reads data from it

+### Cassandra Example (Sql)
+* Download following jars that are needed to use Spark with Cassandra. **Note** that you need to get the right version of the jar files depending on the versions of Spark and Cassandra.
+  * spark-cassandra-connector_2.10-1.6.0.jar
+  * cassandra-driver-core-3.0.2.jar
+  * guava-19.0.jar
+  * jsr166e-1.1.0.jar
+* Create keyspace, tables and insert data necessary for testing.
+Look at CassandraDataFrameExample code for CQL to setup test data
+* `sparkclr-submit.cmd --jars <jar files used for using Cassandra in Spark> --exe CassandraDataFrameExample.exe C:\Git\Mobius\examples\Sql\CassandraDataFrame\bin\Debug`

+This sample reads data from a table, displays results in the console, performs filter on dataframe and writes results to another table

 ### EventHubs Example (Streaming)
 * Get the following jar files
   * qpid-amqp-1-0-client-0.32.jar